-A cholesterol level that’s much higher than average for your age is one clue (note that you can check your cholesterol and lipid levels at home with a physician-approved cholesterol test kit).
+A cholesterol level that’s much higher than average for your age is one clue (note that you can check your cholesterol and lipid levels at home with a cholesterol test collection kit).

-However, if you’re concerned about familial hypercholesterolemia, you should definitely consult with your doctor – since only a qualified health care professional will be in a position to make an accurate diagnosis.
+However, if you’re concerned about familial hypercholesterolemia, you should definitely consult with your healthcare provider – since only a qualified healthcare professional will be in a position to make an accurate diagnosis.